hobbyquaker/binrpc/doc/README.header.md

 > HomeMatic xmlrpc_bin:// protocol server and client

-For use with CCU1/2 (rfd, hs485d), Homegear and CUxD
+For use with CCU1/2 (rfd, hs485d, Rega), Homegear and CUxD

-Implements the same interface like https://github.com/hobbyquaker/homematic-xmlrpc
+Implements the same interface as [homematic-xmlrpc](https://github.com/hobbyquaker/homematic-xmlrpc), these 2 libs should be a 1:1 drop-in-replacement for each other.

+## Changelog

+**Breaking Change in v3.0.0:** To be consistent with [homematic-xmlrpc](https://github.com/hobbyquaker/homematic-xmlrpc) the RPC client isn't an event emitter anymore.
+All errors have to be handled through the callback.

+**Change in v2.1.0** You don't have to wait for the client connect event before using methodCall.

 **Breaking change in v2.0.0:** `system.multicall` isn't resolved in single calls anymore.
 This should be done by the application itself and was removed to be consistent with [homematic-xmlrpc](https://github.com/hobbyquaker/homematic-xmlrpc).

-**Change in v2.1.0** You don't have to wait for the client connect event before using methodCall.

 ## Examples